handheldbreadcrumbs/handheldbreadcrumbs.github.io/_drafts/2017-06-07-build-pose.markdown

 First of all we need to install debootstrap if not done already.
 On Debian or Ubuntu it can be done just by running this command from terminal {% highlight bash %}
 sudo apt-get install debootstrap
 {% endhighlight %}
-Before proceeding to install anything let's set variable for absolute path to chroot environment where all files will be stored {% highlight bash %}
+Before proceeding to install anything let's set variable for absolute path to chroot environment where all files will be stored.
+In chroot environment I'll be installing Debian GNU/Linux 4.0 - "Etch"
+{% highlight bash %}
 export MY_CHROOT=/home/$USER/debian.4.0-etch
 {% endhighlight %}
 let's create a directory where to store all environment files